martinjaros/nanotalk2/README.md

     dd if=/dev/random of=/path/to/private.key bs=32 count=1 iflag=fullblock

 An unique ID is assigned to each key.
-To find out what ID does your key have, run the client and check the console output
+To find out what ID does your key have, run the client and check the console output.

-    G_MESSAGES_DEBUG=Nanotalk nanotalk -k /path/to/private.key

 You may create a text file with list of aliases for IDs you know.
 For example

     Eq2dQfYkQU17HY7A5N4k0TFJBuU= Name of this node